-An RCT (n=96) found significantly higher rates of bleeding for endoscopic ligation combined with sclerotherapy compared with endoscopic ligation alone in people with both oesophageal and gastric varices.
+An RCT10 (n=96) found significantly higher rates of bleeding for endoscopic ligation combined with sclerotherapy compared with endoscopic ligation alone in people with both oesophageal and gastric varices.
 Rates of mortality or adverse events did not differ between the groups.

 Evidence from the 4-year surveillance suggests ligation has lower risks of bleeding than sclerotherapy.
 However, this trial does not provide separate data for oesophageal varices in the abstract and does not compare ligation with sclerotherapy alone.
-This evidence is unlikely to impact current recommendations to use band ligation in patients with oesophageal varices.
+This evidence supports current recommendations to use band ligation in patients with oesophageal varices.